PreschoolSchool-AgeCalendarsSearch

 Write a rebus story and insert appropriate Japanese Kanji symbols instead of pictures.

-Kanji are the Chinese characters that are used in modern Japanese writing system along with hiragana, katakana, and Latin characters.
+Kanji are the Chinese characters that are used in the modern Japanese writing system along with hiragana, katakana, and Latin characters.

 Hiragana is used to write native words and suffixes for which there are no kanji.